 Sciatic nerve pain is caused by any entrapment or irritation of the nerve.
 This can occur where the nerve exits the spine in the low back or anywhere along the buttock, leg, or foot where the nerve pathway runs.
 If the pain stems from the low back, we call it lumbar radiculopathy.
 If it stems from somewhere along the nerve pathway, we call it sciatic neuropathy.

 What are the most common symptoms of sciatica?

 The most common symptoms are pain, numbness/tingling, or weakness below the site of the pathology (from the low back into the buttock and down the back of the leg).
 These symptoms can be brought on by altering body position, prolonged positions, repetitive motions, or tension on the nerve.
 There are no specific gold standard symptoms because there can be so many different reasons the sciatic nerve is irritated.
 If it is coming from the back, the symptoms may present differently than if it is coming from the buttock/leg.

 How soon can you find pain relief after physical therapy?

 Relief can be found within the first treatment.
 The biggest goal for any therapist is to figure out what structure impairs the nerve and treat those structures accordingly.

 What is the best treatment for sciatica nerve pain?

-Again, there are many different treatments because of the many ways the sciatic nerve can be affected.
-If it is coming from the back, we will focus on what structures in the back are affecting the nerve, which may involve soft tissue mobilizations, manual traction, or spinal joint mobilizations.
-If it is coming from the buttock or leg, we may utilize instrument-assisted soft tissue mobilization (IASTM), trigger point dry needling, and manual nerve glides.
+Again, there are many different treatments because of how the sciatic nerve can be affected.
+If it comes from the back, we will focus on what structures in the back affect the nerve, which may involve soft tissue mobilizations, manual traction, or spinal joint mobilizations.
+If it comes from the buttock or leg, we may utilize instrument-assisted soft tissue mobilization (IASTM), trigger point dry needling, and manual nerve glides.

 What are some home exercises to help relieve sciatica nerve pain?